Updated May 2018

 Head through the white gate.
 You are looking for the Akumal Dive Shop.
 The road will almost immediately fork.
 To the right is the Lol-Ha restaurant.
 Follow the main road as it goes slightly to the left.
 You’ll see a car park on the left.
 The parking here is pay-by-the-hour.
 We do not recommend parking here.
 Just past the parking lot on your right side, you’ll find the Akumal Dive Shop.

-We recommend leaving your gear/towels on the rocks on the left.
+We recommend leaving your gear/towels on the rocks on the left outside the dive shop.
 Do not bring any valuables with you!
 If you did not bring your own snorkel gear, you can rent it at the dive shop, which will also ensure easy access to the beach.
 OR, you can rent from one of the many vendors with plastic tubs on the beach.
 There is no shortage of opportunities to rent snorkel gear (going rate is between $10-15 for the day).
 (Note: We strongly recommend buying your own snorkel gear.
 There’s something about putting your mouth on a snorkel that thousands of other people have used that we don’t love.
 We wrote an in-depth guide about good snorkel gear here.)

-If you get hungry, head to the Lol-Ha restaurant, where you can sitting in comfy plastic chairs and drink the beverage of your choice while enjoying some pretty decent food.
+If you get hungry, head to the Lol-Ha restaurant, where you can sit in comfy plastic chairs and drink the beverage of your choice while enjoying some pretty decent food.
 If you need a toilet, Lol-Ha has a pay toilet (5 pesos).

-Unless an individual can produce a valid photo ID from PROFEPA (Procuraduría Federal de Protección al Ambiente; the Mexican Federal Attorney for Environmental Protection) they have NO legal standing.
+Unless an individual produces a valid photo ID from PROFEPA (Procuraduría Federal de Protección al Ambiente, the Mexican Federal Attorney for Environmental Protection) they have NO legal standing.
 Period.
 They can wear any color vest they want or act as threatening as they possibly can, but they have no official or legal authority.
-[Note: If you are approached by actual police officers in uniform, that is a different matter.]
+Of course, if you are approached by actual police officers in uniform, comply with their directions.

 The easiest way to find turtles is to look for the small groups of other snorkelers.
 Where you find a group, you’ll find turtles.
-After a time, the guides from the tourist agencies will move their groups on and you’ll have time with the turtles all by yourself.
+Be careful of the boats which leave immediately to the right of the buoys.